darryllane/MakeLog/README.md

 **Features**
 ---
-Takes Log directory input (not required)
+Takes log directory input (not required)

 Takes log filename inputs (not required)

+Takes a logger identifier value (not required)